The Friendly Cup – England Retain Trophy

 Regional Venues, Sunday 30th October 2016

-The draw for the first games in the 2016/17 English Amateur has been made and is accessible Here
+The full results for the first games in the 2016/17 English Amateur are accessible Here

 ABC #2 – Hall Graduates with First at Cambridge